Georges Cuvier: Comparative anatomy and classification

 At the Paris Museum, Cuvier furthered his studies on the anatomical classification of animals.
 He believed that classification should be based on how organs collectively function, a concept he called functional integration.
 Cuvier reinforced the idea of subordinating less vital body parts to more critical organ systems as part of anatomical classification.
 He included these ideas in his 1817 book, The Animal Kingdom.

 In his anatomical studies, Cuvier believed function played a bigger role than form in the field of taxonomy.
 His scientific beliefs rested in the idea of the principles of the correlation of parts and of the conditions of existence.
 The former principle accounts for the connection between organ function and its practical use for an organism to survive.
 The latter principle emphasizes the animal's physiological function in relation to its surrounding environment.
 These findings were published in his scientific readings, including Leçons d'anatomie comparée (Lessons on Comparative Anatomy) between 1800 and 1805, and The Animal Kingdom in 1817.

 Ultimately, Cuvier developed four embranchements, or branches, through which he classified animals based on his taxonomical and anatomical studies.
 He later performed groundbreaking work in classifying animals in vertebrate and invertebrate groups by subdividing each category.
 For instance, he proposed that the invertebrates could be segmented into three individual categories, including Mollusca, Radiata, and Articulata.
 He also articulated that species cannot move across these categories, a theory called transmutation.
 He reasoned that organisms cannot acquire or change their physical traits over time and still retain optimal survival.
 As a result, he often conflicted with Geoffroy Saint-Hilaire and Jean-Baptiste Lamarck's theories of transmutation.

-In 1798, Cuvier published his first independent work, the Tableau élémentaire de l'histoire naturelle des animaux, which was an abridgment of his course of lectures at the École du Pantheon and may be regarded as the foundation and first statement of his natural classification of the animal kingdom.
+In 1798, Cuvier published his first independent work, the Tableau élémentaire de l'histoire naturelle des animaux, which was an abridgement of his course of lectures at the École du Pantheon and may be regarded as the foundation and first statement of his natural classification of the animal kingdom.